Dynatrace/Dynatrace-AppMon-Eclipse-Integration-Plugin/FAQ.md

 ##### Easy way to create Dynatrace configurations
 > Non-dynatrace Eclipse runtime configurations are visible by the plugin.
 Create one as you normally would, open the "Run With AppMon" \ Run With AppMon Configurations...", select the new configuration, add the Dynatrace AppMon config.

+##### Browse REST request used by the plugin
+> REST requests are written to the Eclipse log and visible in the Error Log view.